briankoser/kodex/articles/2024-05-22-for-the-sake-of-arguments.md

 ## Chapter 1.
 Discovery

 Terry Pratchett wrote thirty-two Discworld books without chapters.
 "I just never got into the habit of chapters."
-His plots zip along and don't suffer for the lack of regular breaks, but this difference stands out among modern novels.
+His plots zip along and don't suffer for the lack of formal breaks, but it is a noticeably unique trait among modern novels.

-Terry Pratchett's thirty-third Discworld book does have chapters.
-But again he breaks with most of his peers.
+Terry Pratchett's thirty-third Discworld book *does* have chapters.
+But again he breaks with his peers.
 After two prologues (The Nine-Thousand-Year Prologue and the One-Month Prologue), here's how the first chapter starts:

 {% argument arguments.goingPostal %}

 The effect here is old-timey and interest-piquing.
-I've since found this technique used in other modern books, usually again for amusing effect.
+I've since found this technique used in other modern books, usually also to amusing effect.
 In older works where spoilers are not a concern, I've seen them used to orient the reader.

 ## Chapter 2.
 Names